snowplow/snowplow-golang-analytics-sdk/README.md

 The Snowplow atomic data acts as an immutable log of all the actions that occurred across your digital products.
 The [analytics SDKs][sdk-docs] are libraries in a range languages which facilitate working with Snowplow Enriched data, by transforming it from its original TSV format to a more amenable format for programmatic interaction - for example JSON.

-## Try Snowplow

-This repo contains an analytics SDK which is relevant to users who already have a full Snowplow pipeline running (which can be done Open Source or via our [Snowplow Insights](https://snowplowanalytics.com/snowplow-insights/) service).

-If you don't have a pipeline yet, you might be interested in finding out what Snowplow can do by setting up [Try Snowplow](https://try.snowplowanalytics.com/?utm_source=github&utm_medium=post&utm_campaign=try-snowplow).

 ## Quickstart

 ```bash